 Former Minister Keith Vaz, Labour MP for Leicester East and a long-time campaigner against violent computer games, branded the stunt "distasteful and irresponsible: The slaughter of animals is not something that should be done to advertise a

-that at the God Of War II launch showcase, an element of the event was of an unsuitable nature.
-We are conducting an internal inquiry into aspects of the event in order to learn from the occurrence and put into place measures to ensure that this does not
+attention that at the God Of War II launch showcase, an element of the event was of an unsuitable nature.
+We are conducting an internal inquiry into aspects of the event in order to learn from the occurrence and put into place measures to ensure that

 The Sony spokesman said the animal had not been slaughtered for the event but had been bought from a local butcher by the Greek company hired to stage the event.